Country _ Name

 Attitude of the country towards modern payment services

-Banking activities can only be conducted by banks which hold a license issued by the Governor of the National Bank of the Republic of North Macedonia (NBRM).
-Financial companies need to hold a license issued by the Ministry of Finance of North Macedonia (MoF) in order to carry out their activities.
+Banking activities, and the payment service that can be offered by payment institutions and/or institutions for electronic money can only be conducted by banks, saving houses, payment institutions and institutions for electronic money which hold a license issued by the Governor of the NBRM.
+Financial companies need to hold a license issued by the Ministry of Finance of North Macedonia (MoF”) in order to carry out their activities.

 In December 2020, the NBRM conducted a FinTech survey, the results of which were published in a feasibility study, assessing the feasibility of implementing FinTech in North Macedonia.
 The aim of this survey was to understand the current landscape for the development of FinTech and alternative finance in North Macedonia while assessing the opportunities, barriers and challenges presented for innovation and new market participants.
 The survey found that 89% of the participants (from both the banking and non-banking sector) agree that there is a need for FinTech, which will bring greater levels of financial accessibility, more competition, bigger choice and benefits for individual consumers and small businesses.